alfmunny/cheatsheets/ruby-cheatsheet.md

 ## switch case

 Case uses `===`, which means subsumption.
-"If I have a drawer labelled a would it make sense to put b in that drawer?"
+"If I have a drawer labeled a would it make sense to put b in that drawer?"

 ```ruby
 puts (1..5) === 3